jeremylu43/jeremylu43.github.io/_posts/2021-06-30-nba_contested_shooting.md

 For simplicity, "Very Open" and "Open" were considered as open, and "Tight" and "Very Tight" were considered as contested.  <br />

-Using plot.ly, I created a simple interactive scatterplot.
+Using **plotly** for Python, I created a simple interactive scatterplot.
 The headshots were collected from [nba-players.herokuapp.com](https://nba-players.herokuapp.com/), with the exception of several players who entered the league after the 2017-18 season (manual collection was used for those players).
 You can hover over the players to see the exact shooting percentages, as well as total attempts and makes.  <br />

-Then, using matplotlib, I created another visualization, directly comparing open and contested three point percentage for each of the 28 players.
+Then, using **matplotlib**, I created another visualization, directly comparing open and contested three point percentage for each of the 28 players.
 This graph provides a more direct comparison of individual shooting percentages, rather than an overall comparison to the rest of the league.